-A blastocyst is the term given to an embryo that has been growing for 4-6 days.
+A blastocyst is a term given to an embryo that has been growing for 4-6 days.
 In nature, embryos implant at the blastocyst stage and thus the transfer of blastocyst embryos has an increased chance of implantation.

-We feel that every effort should be made to improve the chances of a pregnancy therefore there is no additional charge for blastocyst culture.
+We feel that every effort should be made to improve the chances of pregnancy therefore there is no additional charge for blastocyst culture.

 Assisted hatching is believed to be associated with an increased pregnancy rate in selected patients.
 This technique involves the creation of a small hole in the embryo shell (zona) with a laser, or the use of a chemical process which thins and weakens the zona, just before the embryo is transferred into the womb.

 It is useful for women whose embryos have been identified as having a zona that appears particularly thick, or is suspected of being harder than normal.
 This enables the embryo to hatch out and may help implantation.
 There is very little evidence that assisted hatching will improve pregnancy rates.

 Assisted hatching is a procedure by which the outer surface which is the trophoectoderm ectoderm of the embryo is fractured.
 The aim of assisted hatching is that it allows the embryo to hatch more easily and aids implantation.
 Assisted hatching can be done mechanically with a needle or with a laser.